 Naim also offer a family of streamers and network amplifiers like the Uniti Atom that we reviewed in 2020, but they are priced well outside the margins of the kind of system we are trying to build here; and I prefer the sound quality of the NAIT 5si with the loudspeakers I’m recommending below.

-The Bluesound Node 2i streamer gets my enthusiastic recommendation here.
+The brand new Bluesound NODE streamer gets my enthusiastic recommendation here.
 It’s easy to use, affordable, and the sound quality is excellent for the money.
 You can always upgrade it with an external DAC in the future.
-The Node 2i also does MQA and high-res audio with the various streaming platforms like Tidal, and Qobuz.
+The Node also does MQA and high-res audio with the various streaming platforms like Tidal, and Qobuz.
 It will be good to go once Spotify launch their new HiFi lossless tier.
+Bluesound have added eARC and (finally) a USB digital output that will be activated with the next BluOS firmware update.

 Turntable?
 Rega Planar 3 with the Nagaoka MP-110 cartridge.